 Good 'ole band-aids can often cure what ails kids whether it be a minor fall or a bruise.
 Often times, giving my child a bandage will make the ouchies and the boo-boo's go away.
 Such a simple thing, easy to carry always a necessity.

 But What About...

-I know what you’re thinking there are so many other things that can be added.
-And you’re right.
-But when traveling, space is limited and sometimes there aren’t a lot of store choices nearby.
+I know what you're thinking there are so many other things that can be added.
+And you're right.
+But when traveling, space is limited and sometimes there aren't a lot of store choices nearby.
 These are the four things I will always pack.
-Of course it goes without saying to bring the EpiPen if your child has an allergy, an inhaler, or other required medicines prescribed from their doctor.
+Of course it goes without saying to bring the EpiPen if your child has an allergy, an inhaler, or other required medicines prescribed by their doctor.